muenchhausen/ubuntu-dovecot-simple-imap/README.md

 Create an imap mail account with username mailarchive and password mailarchive and plain text authentication.
 Done.

+To stop dovecot by Ctrl-C does not work here.
+I usally stop it by running

+    docker ps -all
+    docker stop <id>

+Because I use the --rm docker option, the container will be removed after stopping, which is fine for this use case.
+Just try also other dovecot options than -F. E.g. option -n will show the actual config.

 ## Adapt and Build it
 You can optimize the IT Security settings if required.
 Just edit the dockerfile and try to build it on your own :)